ondrahos/ft_printf/README.md

 ### Conclusion

 The libft project is not just about creating a library of functions; it's about gaining a deeper understanding of programming concepts and developing the skills necessary to become a proficient programmer.
-Through this project, students at 42 School lay the groundwork for their journey towards becoming adept software engineers.
+Through this project, students lay the groundwork for their journey towards becoming adept software engineers.